ray-project/ray/doc/source/tune/user-guide.rst

    algorithms are the same.

 2. In the trainable (if required).
-Neural networks are usually initialized with random numbers.
+Neural networks are usually initialized with random numbers, and many classical ML algorithms, like GBDTs, make use of randomness.
 Thus you'll want to make sure to set a seed here so that the initialization is always the same.

 Here is an example that will always produce the same result (except for trial